-1. Every other year, the TIPP will convene hearings and other local meeting(s) to review the current IPP, the IPP Work Cycle, and evaluate the relevance the IPP has to the District Strategic Plan, school site EPSS plans.
+1. Every other year, the TIPP will convene hearings and other local meeting(s) to review the current IPP, the IPP Work Cycle, and evaluate the relevance the IPP has to the District Strategic Plan, school site DASH plans.

-2. With parent and tribal input, the TIPP will update the IPP to assure the policy is providing effective guidance at positively influencing student performance.
+With parent and tribal input, the TIPP will update the IPP to assure the policy is providing effective guidance and positively influencing student performance.

 3. Drafts of a new IPP that contains language which the parents, tribes and District representatives may agree upon will be formulated and forwarded to each party of the TIPP to follow their specific means and methods for final approval.

-4. While tribal signatures are not required for the Title VII application, the District will collaborate and make a good faith effort to obtain tribal signature.
+4. While tribal signatures are not required for the Title VII application, the District will collaborate and obtain tribal signature.
 This will validate implementation of the IPP.
-The district will provide proposed revisions to the IPP by November 1st.
+The district will provide proposed revisions to the IPP each year by November 1st.